Engine - Intake Manifold Hardware - For appearance

 And here it is installed

 If you wanted consistency, you can swap the two small bolts out for studs.
-I'd get two more nuts and a 2" long stud (P/N 92997A335 )
+I'd get two more nuts and a 2" to 2 1/4” long stud (P/N 92997A335 )

+Edit: 2” stud would work without a spacer.
+With a 3/8” spacer it’s a tad short.
+It works, but 2 1/4” would be better.

 I must make note here however that this is for a Cobra intake WITH a 3/8" intake manifold spacer.
 If you do not have a spacer, or have a thicker spacer, you will need to adjust accordingly.
 This is also stainless steel